nchain-innovation/chain-gang/README.md

 ## Tx utility functions.

 There are some utility functions that can be called with a transaction.
-They return the sighash pre-image of a transaction and the double sha256 of the sighash pre-image of a transaction.
-This is the value that is signed when creating a transactions.
+* `sig_hash` - return the sighash pre-image of a transaction
+* `sig_hash_preimage` - return the double sha256 of the sighash pre-image of the transaction.
+This is the value that is signed when creating a transaction.

+These functions are shown below:

 ```Python
 from tx_engine import Tx, sig_hash_preimage, sig_hash, Script, SIGHASH